wallacebrf/plex_backup/README.md

 "log_file_location" where on the system would you like the log file stored

-to install, copy the file to a desired location on the system and use Task Scheduler under the control panel to set the script to run when desired. ensure the script runs as root.
+to install, copy the file to a desired location on the system and use Task Scheduler under the control panel to set the script to run when desired. ensure the script runs as root. if an email of the results is desired, use synology task scheduler and choose the option to send an email notiifcation